 1. Dogs in Ancient Civilisations

-The domestication of dogs dates back to prehistoric times when early humans first tamed wolves.
+The domestication of dogs dates back to approximately 15,000–20,000 years ago when early humans first tamed wolves.
 Archaeological evidence suggests that dogs were among the first animals to be domesticated, indicating their early and significant bond with humans.

 This bond is evident in the remains of dogs found alongside human settlements, buried with care and often with grave goods, suggesting their revered status.
-The mutual benefits of this relationship were clear: humans provided food and shelter, while dogs offered protection and companionship.
+For example, sites in Israel and Germany have uncovered dog burials dating back thousands of years, underlining their importance in early societies.
+Humans provided food and shelter, while dogs offered protection and companionship, forming a mutually beneficial relationship.

-In ancient Egypt, dogs held a special place in society and religion.
-They were associated with Anubis, the god of the afterlife, and were often depicted in art and hieroglyphs.
-The ancient Egyptians valued dogs for their loyalty and protective qualities, using them for hunting and as guard animals.
+In ancient Egypt (3100–332 BCE), dogs held a special place in society and religion.
+They were associated with Anubis, the god of the afterlife, and often depicted in art and hieroglyphs.
+Ancient Egyptians valued dogs for their loyalty and protective qualities, using breeds like the Saluki for hunting and as guard animals.

 Additionally, dogs were sometimes mummified and buried with their owners, indicating their esteemed position in the afterlife beliefs.
-Mesopotamian cultures also held dogs in high regard, with references to them in mythological texts and legal codes.
+Mesopotamian cultures (3100–539 BCE) also held dogs in high regard, with references to them in mythological texts and legal codes.
+Breeds resembling today’s mastiffs were mentioned in the Epic of Gilgamesh, symbolising protection and loyalty.

 2. Dogs in the Middle Ages